30p87/notflix.py/README.md

 # notflix.py
-A rewrite of [bugswriters](https://www.youtube.com/results?search_query=bugwriter) [notflix](https://github.com/Bugswriter/notflix) in python, and therefore for all os's (in theory), cuz a friend wanted it lol
+A rewrite of [bugswriters](https://www.youtube.com/results?search_query=bugwriter) [notflix](https://github.com/Bugswriter/notflix) in python, and therefore for every os (in theory), cuz a friend wanted it lol

 # Tested for: